-Mandatory occupational pension: The annual pension is equal to 7.1% (men) or 7.2% (women) of the funds that would have been accumulated at retirement age.
-The full pension is paid if the insured is assessed as at least 2/3 disabled; half pension if at least 50% disabled.
+Mandatory occupational pension: The annual pension is equal to 7.05% (men) or 7.10% (women) of the funds that would have been accumulated at retirement age.
+The full pension is paid if the insured is assessed as at least 70% disabled; 3/4 pension if assessed as at least 60% disabled; 1/2 pension if assessed as at least 50% disabled; 1/4 pension if assessed as at least 40% disabled.